AndreasBrostrom/Tools/WindowsBatchRC/readme.md

 # What is this?
-This is a little regestry adjustment that sets up a `.batchrc` in your home directory using `DOSKEY` to set up aliases.
+This is a little regestry adjustment that allow you to setup a `.batchrc` in your home directory.
+The batchrc is built to mimic linux based systems using scripts in cobination with `DOSKEY` make it happen.
-The aliases is loaded via the `AutoRun` each time you upen a CMD terminal.
+The `.batchrc` is loaded via the `AutoRun` each time you upen a CMD terminal.

 ```
 C:\>cowsay Hi!
 This work in cmd!